AlexVDefi/monsta-slurper/README.md

 # monsta-slurper

+!!!!!NOT OFFICIALLY ENDORSED BY CAKE MONSTER TEAM, THIS IS A COMMUNITY DRIVEN PROJECT FOR NOW!!!!!

+USE AT YOUR OWN RISK

 Buy limit order script for https://app.cake.monster/ $MONSTA token

-USE AT YOUR OWN RISK

 WINDOWS ONLY FOR NOW